What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 For wounds, cuts, burns, insect bites, dermatological diseases

-• Mash fresh leaves a little with your hands so that the juice begins to stand out.
+• Mash the fresh leaves a little with your hands until the juice begins to release.
 Apply to affected areas several times a day.

-• Treat damaged skin with a decoction or infusion of stevia.
+• Treat damaged skin with stevia decoction or infusion.

 • Apply fresh stevia leaves to the inflamed areas several times a day.

-• Make applications by applying a swab soaked in a decoction or infusion of a plant to the affected areas.
+• Make applications by applying a tampon soaked in a decoction or infusion of the plant to the affected areas.

-Most experts believe that stevia will not cure tooth decay, but the inclusion of the plant in the diet prevents the development of the disease.
+Most experts believe that stevia will not cure tooth decay, but including the plant in the diet prevents the development of the disease.

 For headaches and reduced immunity